Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Measurements

 The spacecraft potential is measured on board the Solar Orbiter by the Radio and Plasma Waves (RPW) experiment \citep{maksimovic2020}.
 The RPW instrument is primarily designed to measure the local magnetic and electric fields and their fluctuations as electromagnetic wave spectra by the use of a three-axis search coil magnetometer and a set of three electric monopole antennas.
 The spacecraft potential is estimated by measuring the DC voltages on the three antennas with respect to the spacecraft body \citep{khotyaintsev2021,steinvall2020,maksimovic2021}.
-Spacecraft potential values are available as the RPW Level~3 BIAS SCPOT data products.
+Calibrated values of the spacecraft potential with respect to the plasma used in our study are available as the RPW Level~3 BIAS SCPOT data products.
 The RPW Level~3 data further provide the electron density as the BIAS DEN data product derived from the measured spacecraft potential and its cross-calibration to the measured plasma frequency.

 The electron density and other electron moments from SWA-EAS measurements are not (yet) publicly available in SOAR.
 For comparison with RPW measurements, we estimate the electron density and temperature by fitting the measured phase space density spectra in the thermal energy range (20-70\,eV) for the core and in the suprathermal energy range (200-600\,eV) for the halo electron population.
 The estimated electron densities were corrected for the effect of the spacecraft potential as measured by RPW by use of the Boltzmann factor $\exp \left( -e\Phi/kT\right)$.
 The fitting model uses two isotropic non-drifting Maxwellian distributions defined by (\ref{eq:maxwellPRF}) as shown in Fig.~\ref{fig:easdata} by red and green dotted lines for the core and halo electron population, respectively.